 last updated on

-Summer's here and the time is right...!
+Summer's gone but the time is right...!

-There's not much happening on the concert scene but Summer Festival season is upon us!
 Drag yourself out to hear some great live music.

 The Orillia Monday Night Song Circle happens at The Leacock Retirement Lodge Ltd., at 298 Forest Avenue in Orillia (on the corner of Forest Ave & Atherly Road (entrance on Forest Avenue).
 The Circle will meet every Monday in The Rosetta Room (on the ground floor) from 7pm till 10pm.
 There is plenty of parking and tasty beverages of various kinds are available.
 Contact Peter - email@example.com for more complete details.
 Performers of all ages, experience and musical genres are WELCOME.

 September 21, 2017

 Starting this afternoon join singer-songwriter Cassandra Rutherford in a weekly drop in song circle (Thursdays 1:00 - 2:30pm) at the East Bayfield Recreation Centre, 80 Livingstone Street East, Barrie.

 This group is geared towards songwriters and people that would like to test out any new material in a welcoming and supportive environment.
 Bring your own instrument.